EOSIO/welcome/docs/02_getting-started/03_smart-contract-development/04_data-persistence.md

 Open the file in your favorite editor.

 ## Step 3: Write an Extended Standard Class and Include EOSIO
-In a previous tutorial, you created a hello world contract and you learned the basics.
-You will be familiar with the structure below, the class has been named `addressbook` respectively.
+If you followed the previous tutorial, you created a hello world contract and learned the basics.
+We use a similiar structure below with the class named `addressbook`:

 ```cpp
 #include <eosio/eosio.hpp>